lbc-team/ethers.js-docs/source/api-providers.rst

     ``callback( balance )``

 any transaction hash
-    When the corresponding transaction has been included in a block; also see :ref:`Waiting for Transactions <waitForTransaction>`.
+    When the corresponding transaction has been included in a block; 参考 :ref:`Waiting for Transactions <waitForTransaction>`.

     ``callback( transactionReceipt )``